 I. AVS Executive Board Nominations

-The Nominations Committee of the AVS Executive Board is seeking nominations for Secretary, Treasurer, and four Member-at-Large positions commencing July 1, 2018.
+The Nominations Committee of the AVS Executive Board is seeking nominations for four Member-at-Large positions commencing July 1, 2019.
 Any AVS member in good standing who is a U. S. citizen and/or U. S. resident is eligible to be nominated.

 II.
 About the Nominations and Election Process – How to Submit a Nomination

-AVS members are encouraged to send recommendations for nominees (self-nominations are allowed), and all nominees must be AVS members.
+AVS members are encouraged to send recommendations for nominees (self-nominations are allowed and welcomed), and all nominees must be AVS members.
 Non-AVS members are encouraged to join or renew their memberships to be eligible to participate in the process.

-To submit a nomination or self-nomination, send an email to Julie Edwards (email@example.com), chair of the Nominations Committee, by January 31, 2018.
+To submit a nomination or self-nomination, send an email to Michael Palumbo (firstname.lastname@example.org), chair of the Nominations Committee, by April 15, 2019.
 The email should have the subject “AVS Nominations” and should include the following information:

-For those nominees selected as candidates, their names, personal statements, and bios will be posted on the AVS website and sent electronically to voting members during the election period in Spring 2018.
+For those nominees selected as candidates, their names, personal statements, and bios will be posted on the AVS website and sent electronically to voting members during the election period in Spring 2019.
 Voting will take place by electronic ballot.
-All AVS members in good standing will be eligible to vote, except for for institutional, complimentary, press, and CVS members who pay extra to receive JAVS but whose memberships originate in Canada.
+All AVS members in good standing will be eligible to vote, except for institutional, complimentary, press, and CVS members who pay extra to receive JAVS but whose memberships originate in Canada.
+AVS/CVS Reciprocal Members are eligible to vote, regardless of point of origin.
 The winning candidates will be announced immediately following the close of the voting period.

 III.
 About Board Service, AVS Board Needs, and Nominations Selection Criteria